Storytelling

 It can be a seductive idea to treat your brand’s social channels and email newsletters like an RSS feed.
 But you can’t just dump all your published content on your readers and expect them to engage.

-Take Nerdwallet’s investing newsletter as an example.
-The brand publishes stories on a wide berth of financial-related topics, from budgeting to credit cards, but their email newsletter is hyper-specific to investing.
+Take Nerdwallet’s finance newsletter as an example.
+The brand publishes stories on a wide berth of financial-related topics, from budgeting to credit cards, but its email newsletter is hyper-specific to investing and company spotlights.
 This makes the call to action more enticing, because Nerdwallet isn’t just asking readers to opt into their entire publishing output each week.
 People respond well to CTAs if they’re specific because we all want our content to feel tailored to us.

 Financial content marketing is tough to create for many reasons.
-One prime challenge for writers is striking a balance between aspirational optimism and realistic skepticism.
-Content creators working at banks or financial institutions ultimately want readers to trust them, which can be a tricky thing to work toward if you’re also selling products in a sensitive market.
+Sure, you want to encourage readers with aspirational optimism, but you should also keep their expectations realistic.
+Meanwhile, content creators working at banks or financial institutions ultimately want readers to trust them, which can be a tricky thing to work toward if you’re also selling products in a sensitive market.

-Yes, your readers are coming to you for sound financial advice, but they also don’t want to be swindled.
-It’s okay to point out the ethical flaws in, say, subprime lending programs, while writing honestly about the helpful products your bank offers.
+Yes, your readers are coming to you for sound financial advice, but they also don’t want to read a thinly veiled piece of marketing.
+It’s okay to point out the reality of, say, gender wage gaps while writing honestly about the helpful products your financial services company offers.

-The conceit is simple: An anonymous woman reveals her annual salary and expenses, and she takes readers through a typical day in her life, explaining her reasoning each time she spends money.
-Sometimes the prices in other cities provide shock value, and sometimes it’s just the fact that a 21-year-old woman still enjoys a monthly $1100 allowance from her family.
+The concept is simple: An anonymous woman reveals her annual salary and expenses, and she takes readers through a typical day in her life, explaining her reasoning each time she spends money.
+Sometimes, the prices in other cities provide shock value; other times, it’s just the intrigue of seeing how others casually spend nearly $9,000 in a week.

 What are the problems your customers face, and what about money makes them feel guilty, anxious, or fearful?
-You can actually assuage some of these unpleasant emotions by writing about them in your newsletters.
+These best email newsletters demonstrate how you can assuage common unpleasant emotions by writing about them.
 At the end of the day, covering a topic confirms that it’s a normal and worthwhile thing to explore.
-You can give your readers a sense of normalcy by approaching their worries with great content.
-And that kind of connection builds trust over time.
+You can give your readers a sense of normalcy by approaching their worries with great content, and that kind of connection builds trust over time.

 Get better at your job right now.